zimmski/tavor/README.md

 - Binary: Online fuzzing
 - Fuzzing: Mutation based fuzzing
 - General: Encoding/Decoding of data e.g. to encrypt parts of data

+There are also a lot of smaller features and enhancements waiting in the [issue tracker](https://github.com/zimmski/tavor/issues).

 ## <a name="feature-request"></a>Can I make feature requests, report bugs and problems?